IowaDave/ESP8266_Random_Numbers/README.md

 The Expressif programming reference for the 8266, discussed in more detail below, documents yet a third, "official" way,  using a function call: ESP.random().

-Here is a short Arduino IDE sketch to demonstrate the function call into the "hardware random number generator" of an 8266.
+Here is a short Arduino IDE sketch to demonstrate the function call into the HWRNG of an 8266.

 ```
 void setup() {